ywkim/omgpt/README.md

      git add .
      git commit -m "Automatically committed by OMGpt Shell"
      ```
+   - **Example 4**: If you start typing the name of a file or directory and then press Tab, OMGpt Shell will auto-complete the path for you.
+For example, if you have a file named 'example.txt' in the current directory, you can just type 'exa' and then press Tab to auto-complete the file name.

 By transforming your natural language inputs into appropriate shell commands, OMGpt Shell makes the process of working with a shell more intuitive, efficient, and user-friendly.